-- Standby Condition (powered by only battery backup): The LED will flash every 30 seconds. - Alarm Condition: The LED will flash every second signifying that the alarm sensed a smoke or CO hazard.
+- Standby Condition: The LED will flash every 30 seconds. - Alarm Condition: The LED will flash every second signifying that the alarm sensed a smoke or CO hazard.
 If the green LED is not flashing every second while sounding an alarm, then the alarm is acting as a remote sounder and an alarm in another area is initializing the warning. - HUSH MODE Condition: The LED will flash every 2 seconds while the alarm is in HUSH mode. - Alarm Memory: The LED blinks once every 16 seconds to indicate a hazardous condition was previously detected.